varsha-lab2028/NeuroFlow/README.md

 NeuroFlow is a **smart pencil gripper** that sits on a standard pencil and:

-1. **Captures** handwriting motion data via an IMU sensor in real time
+1. **Captures** 6-axis IMU motion data in real time as the child writes
-2. **Classifies** the letter or digit being written using on-device ML
+2. **Classifies** the digit or letter being written using a custom-trained 1D CNN
-3. **Delivers haptic feedback** immediately when a reversal is detected
+3. **Delivers haptic feedback** immediately when a NONE (unrecognized / reversed) result is detected
-4. **Logs practice sessions** so educators can track progress over time
+4. **Logs practice sessions** so educators and parents can track progress over time

 The system is non-punitive by design.
-Feedback is corrective, not evaluative — the language throughout the app deliberately uses "practice activities" and "classroom focus," never "homework" or "assignments."
+Feedback is corrective, not evaluative — the app uses "practice activities" and "classroom focus" throughout, never "homework" or "assignments."

 ---